dhruvds12/eie4-mesh-network/user-to-user-spec.md

 1. Check local GUT; if stale, send `LOC_REQ`.
 2. Package chat/text payload with end‑to‑end encryption.
 3. Unicast via existing AODV node route.

 ---

+## 10. Bloom Filters

+Bloom filters are used to reduce the number of packets sent over the air.
+Each node maintains a bloom filter for each of its neighbours, which is a compact representation of the users it knows about.
+When a node receives a `HELLO_SUMMARY` packet, it can quickly check if it needs to send a `GET_DIFF` packet by comparing the bloom filter in the `HELLO_SUMMARY` with its own bloom filter for that neighbour.
+If the filters differ, it means there are users that have been added or removed, and a `GET_DIFF` packet is sent to request the specific changes.

+The bloom filter is a probabilistic data structure that allows for efficient membership testing.
+It uses multiple hash functions to map user IDs to bits in a fixed-size array.
+When a user ID is added, the corresponding bits are set to 1.
+When checking for membership, if all the bits corresponding to the user ID are set to 1, it is likely that the user ID is present in the filter.
+However, there is a small chance of false positives, which is acceptable in this context.
+In this case we use the bloom filter as a hash of the userIDs and compare bloom filters to see if the hash is the same.
+If the hash is different, we know that there are users that have been added or removed.

+---